-Whether to create a disaster recovery (DR) site in-house or to outsource disaster recovery is a fundamental decision that needs to be made when creating a disaster recovery
+Whether to create a disaster recovery (DR) site in-house or to outsource disaster recovery is a fundamental decision that needs to be made when creating a disaster recovery strategy.
+The in-house approach may be tempting, with the assumption that the work related to DR can be performed by existing staff.
+Unfortunately, experience shows that in-house disaster recovery is more likely to fail than outsourced DR services.

 According to an IDC study, enterprises that didn't outsource lost on average $4 million per disaster incident across a variety of business functions (e.g., sales/marketing, financing, e-commerce).
 In contrast, enterprises that outsourced to a third party lost an average of $1.1 million per incident.
 The study adds that companies that leverage an in-house model spend 32% more than those opting to outsource.